kxdang/kiendang.me/content/blog/062-opioids/index.md

 Opioids work by binding to opioid receptors found throughout the body.
 The opioid receptors are categorized into 3 major groups: mu, delta, kappa.
 These receptors mediate spinal analgesia (inability to feel pain)<sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK532899" target="_blank">[2]</sup></a>.

 Opioid receptors belong to a family of 7-transmembrane G-protein-coupled receptors and they are made up of 3 subunits, alpha, beta and gamma <sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK532899" target="_blank">[2]</sup></a>.

 Many different types of opioids work on different opioid receptors, so, unfortunately, the answer to this can't be easily summarized into a bite-sized paragraph.

-The opioids I will be reviewing below are: codeine, morphine, hydromorphone and tramodol.
+###<center>💊Codeine

+Codeine is a weak opioid.
+It is the methylated version of morphine, meaning it has an extra CH3 group.
+For codeine to work, it must undergo demethylation to be converted to morphine and thus have a similar mode of action <sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3658028" target="_blank">[5]</sup></a>.

 ###<center>💊Morphine